 What does it mean to lease a new car?
-Essentially, leasing is the same as renting.
-Most likely you will lease/rent a car for 2-6 years and then have the option of buying the car or giving it back to the dealer.
-There is no cut and dry choice when determining whether leasing or buying is the better choice.
-Your economic situation will play the largest role in your lease vs. buy decision.
-Calculate the difference between buying and leasing.
+Essentially, leasing is similar to renting - you make payments for the use of the car over a certain time period, and you return the car at the end of that period.
+Most likely, you will lease a car for 2-3 years and then have the option of buying the car or giving it back to the dealer.
+There is no cut and dry choice when determining whether leasing or buying is the better choice; your economic situation and how you intend to use the car will play the largest role in your lease vs. buy decision.
+Use our calculator to determine the cost difference between buying and leasing.

 You are not leasing the car from the dealership that you bought it from.
-You are leasing it from a company.
-The car is "sold" to the leasing company by the dealer and then leased to the consumer.
+You are leasing it from a finance company.
+The car is "sold" to the leasing company by the dealer and then that company leases it to you.

 The two main types of leases are:

 The most popular consumer lease.
 Closed-end leases allow you to walk away when the lease is over.
-At the time of the lease, the leasing company determines the estimated lease-end value, or residual value.
+At the time of the lease, the leasing company determines the estimated lease-end value, or residual value, of the car.
 If you return the car at the end of the lease and it is worth less than the estimated residual value, the leasing company takes the hit.
-All you are responsible for is the mileage and wear and tear fees.
-You can purchase the car when your closed-end lease is up if you wish.
+All you are responsible for is any excess mileage and wear-and-tear fees.
+If you really like the car and want to keep it, there is generally an option to purchase the car when your closed-end lease runs out.

 Example: You've negotiated and determined the price of a car to be $20,000.
 If you want to lease the car for three years, the dealer will determine what the car's value will be after the three years of depreciation.
 Let's say that after three years the car is estimated to be $11,000.
 Basically, you will be paying $9,000 (plus interest) over three years.
 If you choose to take out a loan, you will be paying $20,000 plus interest over three years, and therefore you will have higher monthly payments.
 But, you will own the car at the end of the three years.